tan-jiaying/data-structures-algorithms/README.md

 # Binary Search Tree
-A clear simulation of the binary search tree is implemented for the subject Data Structures &amp; Algorithms using Java.
+Clear simulations of the data structures Binary Search Tree and Hashing have been implemented using Java as part of a group assignment for the subject Data Structures &amp; Algorithms.

 > Demonstration of Program

+**Binary Search Tree**

+**Hashing**